-\ No single assignment will be worth more than 35% of the final grade.
-A written assignment will be graded and returned prior to the withdrawal date.
+No single assignment to be worth more than 35% of the final grade.

-\\ Participation grades are based on the consistency, quality, and frequency of contributions to class discussions and activities.
-Consistency means preparing for class by reading and thinking about the assigned material, regularly attending class, maintaining a positive and respectful presence in the classroom, and actively contributing to discussions on a regular basis.
-Quality means demonstrating respect for peers and their contributions, listening attentively during lectures and when other students are speaking, and participating in all activities with an open and inquisitive mind.
+Participation grades are based on the consistency, quality and frequency of contributions to class discussions.
+Consistency means attending every class, maintaining a positive and respectful presencein the classroom and actively contributing to discussions on a regular basis.
+Quality means demonstrating respect for peers and their contributions; listening attentively during lectures and when other students are speaking and participating in all activities with an open and inquisitive mind.